lava-xyz/sibyls/README.md

 | `asset_pair`       | `AssetPair` enum                                                                                                          | asset pair       |
 | `event_descriptor` | [`event_descriptor`](https://github.com/discreetlogcontracts/dlcspecs/blob/master/Oracle.md#event-descriptor) | event descriptor |

-for now, the only `event_descriptor` supported is `digit_decomposition_event_descriptor` because that is the most immediate use case (for bitcoin).
+For now, the only `event_descriptor` supported is `digit_decomposition_event_descriptor` because that is the most immediate use case (for bitcoin).
 However, `enum_event_descriptor` will be added in the future.
 Furthermore, note that because of a quirk in the encodings of attestations due to inconsistencies between encoding libraries and [DLC spec](https://github.com/discreetlogcontracts/dlcspecs/blob/master/Messaging.md), currently `event_descriptor.base` must be 2 (binary) or else decoding will be incorrect.
 This will be changed in the future.

 An example of a valid addition in `config/asset_pair.json` is the following: